An Equal Opportunity University

 - Users will get a chance to give feedback, respond to surveys, and suggest new content in order to make the site more useful and user friendly.

-- Site will contain clear, concise writing.
+- The site will contain clear, concise writing.

 - The visual hierarchy of each page will be clear for easy scanning of documents.